monlu/Frogger/README.md

 ## Goal

 The goal of the game is to keep landing on the lilypad at the top of the screen.
+Once you have reached the end the objects will reset.